angelinas-netizen/market-event-signals-app/README.md

 # Market Event Signals

-**Market Event Signals maps market-moving events to potentially exposed stocks and ETFs.**
+**Market Event Signals is a Telegram app that turns market-moving events into stock and ETF exposure maps.**

-The product is built for traders, investors, and market watchers who want a clearer way to understand how news events can affect market exposure.
+It helps traders, investors, and market watchers understand how news events may affect U.S. stocks, ETFs, sectors, and broader market themes.

+Instead of only showing that something happened, Market Event Signals explains what the event may touch in the market.

+## How it works

 The idea is simple: